A truly stellar source of power.

 Standing on the shoulders of Giants

-The world’s most advanced optimized stellarator, W7-X, was completed in 2015 by the Max Planck Institute for Plasma Physics and has since repeatedly broken key performance records.
+The world’s most advanced optimized stellarator, W7-X, was completed in 2015 by the Max Planck Institute for Plasma Physics (IPP) and has since repeatedly broken key performance records.

 Our Technology